batulhs/AI-2048-game/README.md

 ---

+##✨ **Features**

+-Classic 2048 gameplay with smooth animations.
+-Manual play using arrow keys.
+-Tile merging: Combine tiles with the same number to double their value.
+-Score tracking: Each merge adds points to your score.
+-Game over detection: The game ends when no moves are possible.
+-4x4 grid layout with visually distinct tiles.
+-Randomized tile generation (2 or 4) for replayability.
+-Smooth keyboard input for responsive gameplay.
+-Optional AI mode that can play automatically.

+---

 ## 🤖 AI Details
 The AI chooses moves by simulating each possible direction and evaluating the resulting grid.
 Its scoring function considers: